ARMmbed/E2E-demo/readme.md

 If you want to pass in multiple values (currently we are just sharing 1 thing, the average, in a macro called `ALGO`), you will need to create additional `#define MACRO VALUE` in the main.cpp file as well as pass them in in step 2.3 by adding additional `-DMACRO=VALUE` commands to the `mbed compile ..... -DMACRO1=VALUE1 -DMACRO2=VALUE2 -DMACRO3=VALUE3` command.

+## Scheduled Updates
+At the moment there is no in-built functionality for scheduled updates.
+To acheive this i suggest setting up a cron job that runs the e2e.py script every hour or every 10min or whatever period of time you want.

 ## Limitations
 - must be run on local machine connected to the internet.
 - pain in the ass to use.